kunleihe/omscs-cs6250-exam-notes/lesson2.md

 - Describe the two types of multiplexing/demultiplexing.
     - Connectionless (UDP)
         - Socket identifier: A UDP socket is identified by a two-tuple: destination IP address and destination port number
-        - Demultiplexing: the receiving host examines only the **destination port number** in the incoming UDP segment.
-All segments arriving at a specific destination port are forwarded to the same associated socket, regardless of their source IP address or source port number.
         - Ananloy: it's like a post office (the destination port).
 Anyone can send mail to that box and the post office only looks at the box number to deliver the mail.
     - Connection-oriented (TCP)
         - Socket identifier: A TCP socket is identified by a unique four-tuple: source IP address, source port number, destination IP address, and destination port numbers.
-        - Demultiplexing: The receiving host must examine all four fields to determine the correct socket.
         - Analogy: it's like a dedicated, private phone line established for a specific conversation.
 Even if two other people call the same number (destination port), the switchboard (demultiplexer) knows exactly which specific conversation/socket each incoming message belong to based on who is calling (source IP and port).
 - What are the differences between UDP and TCP?
     - UDP uses connectionless multiplexing/demultiplexing, whereas TCP uses connection-oriented multiplexing/demultiplexing.
 - When would an application layer protocol choose UDP over TCP?
-    - UDP offers fewer delays and better control over sending data because with UDP we have no congestion control or similar mechanisms, and no connection management overhead.
+    - UDP offers fewer delays and better control over sending data because with UDP we have **no congestion control** or similar mechanisms, and no connection management overhead.
+    - Application: Network management, routing protocol, name translation, remote file server
 - Explain the TCP Three-way Handshake.
     - ![TCP Three-way handshake](images/lesson2_tcp_handshake.png)
     - Step 1: The TCP client sends a special segment containing no data with the `SYN = 1`.
 The client also generates an initial sequence number (`seq = client_isn`) and includes it in this special TCP SYN segment.